 How deeply do you appreciate – and take advantage of – the freedom you have to learn and grow continually?

-This post was originally written for Blog Action Day when the focus was on human
+This post was originally written for Blog Action Day (which, alas, no longer exists)

 If you are like me, you probably take it for granted that consciously engaging in lifelong learning is worth it, well, just because.
 You are intrinsically motivated to learn and therefore don’t need